 (Please note: Rehabs.com strives to provide you with the most updated information on each carriers' addiction insurance coverage but policy changes and errors do occur.
-Please check with our help line representatives or your insurance carrier directly to confirm coverage levels.
+Please check with your insurance carrier directly to confirm coverage levels.
 Rehabs.com is not affiliated or endorsed by the Blue Cross and Blue Shield Association or any of its licensees.)

-Does Blue Cross and Blue Shield Association Cover Detox Services?
+Do Blue Cross and Blue Shield Companies Cover Detox Services?

-Blue Cross and Blue Shield Association covers rehab, but it all depends on your policy.
-The Federal Employee Program covers group and individual therapy sessions that you attend during outpatient rehab, but you're responsible for the copay.
-The company does require precertification, so you must must go through this before seeking residential treatment.
-If you do not go through this process, you'll pay a fee of $500.
-Companion Benefit Alternatives manages substance abuse claims for Blue Cross and Blue Shield Association members living in South Carolina.
+Some Blue Cross and Blue Shield companies may offer plans that cover rehab, but it all depends on your policy.
+The Federal Employee Program® covers group and individual therapy sessions that you attend during outpatient rehab, but you're responsible for the copay or coinsurance.

-Addiction Treatment Length Blue Cross and Blue Shield Association Will Cover
+Addiction Treatment Length that Blue Cross and Blue Shield’s Plans May Cover

 Insurance for Inpatient Addiction Treatment vs. Outpatient

 Addiction isn't something that you can cure overnight, but with the proper help from professionals in a recovery center, you can start working on taking back your life.
 Whether your provider covers outpatient or inpatient programs, you'll want to decide which is the best option for you.
 When you want a fresh start that gets you away from former friends and loved ones who use drugs and alcohol, you can stay at a residential center.
 These inpatient programs provide you with around-the-clock addiction treatment, support, and monitoring.
 Many people benefit from the structure of inpatient programs.
 If you have a mild addiction, a strong support system, and reliable transportation, an outpatient rehab may be appropriate for you.
-You can schedule your meetings and sessions around work, school, or other personal obligations, while still returning home in the evening.
+You can schedule your treatment sessions around work, school, or other personal obligations, while still returning home in the evening.
 Outpatient programs can range in terms of time intensiveness; standard outpatient may require a couple hours of treatment per week while an intensive outpatient program (IOP) or partial hospitalization program (PHP) may include several hours per day of treatment.

 How to Cover What Insurance Won't